sodadata/docs/soda-agent/basics.md

 Both Soda Core and Soda Cloud make use of **Soda Checks Language (SodaCL)** to write checks for data quality.
 The checks are tests that Soda Core executes when it runs a scan of your data.
 Read [more]({% link soda/product-overview.md %}).

-**Soda Agent** is Soda Core that you deploy in a Kubernetes cluster in your own cloud services provider environment.
-Deploying the agent not only installs Soda Core, it also installs two other things in your Kubernetes cluster:
+**Soda Agent** is essentially Soda Core functionality that you deploy in a Kubernetes cluster in your own cloud services provider environment.
+When you release an agent through Helm, you also deploy two types of workloads in your Kubernetes cluster from a Docker image:
-* a **Soda Agent Orchestrator** from a Docker image, which creates Kubernetes Jobs and cron jobs to trigger scheduled scans of data
+* a **Soda Agent Orchestrator** which creates Kubernetes Jobs and CronJobs to trigger scheduled scans of data
-* a **Soda Agent Scan Launcher** which wraps around Soda Core, the tool which performs the scan itself and pushes scan results to Soda Cloud
+* a **Soda Agent Scan Launcher** which wraps around Soda Core, the tool which performs the scan itself

-**Kubernetes** is a system for orchestrating containerized applications; a **Kubernetes cluster** is a set of resources that support an application environment.
+**Kubernetes** is a system for orchestrating containerized applications; a **Kubernetes cluster** is a set of resources that supports an application deployment.

 You need a Kubernetes cluster in which to deploy the containerized applications that make up the **Soda Agent**.
-Depending on your cloud services provider, you store sensitive values, such as login credentials, in an Azure Key Vault or as Kubernetes secrets , which Kubernetes creates independently on the pods that use them.
-(Pods are a basic workload unit in Kubernetes, usually an instance of one container.)
+Kubernetes uses the concept of Secrets that the Soda Agent Helm chart employs to store connection secrets that you specify as values during the Helm release of the Soda Agent.
+Depending on your cloud provider, you can arrange to store these Secrets in a specialized storage such as <a href="https://learn.microsoft.com/en-us/azure/key-vault/general/basic-concepts" target="_blank">Azure Key Vault</a> or <a href="https://docs.aws.amazon.com/kms/latest/developerguide/overview.html" target="_blank">AWS Key Management Service (KMS)</a>.
+The Jobs and CronJobs that the agent created access these Secrets when they execute.
 Learn more about <a href="https://www.youtube.com/watch?v=BOj1sgWVXko" target="_blank" >Kubernetes concepts</a>.

 Within a cloud services provider environment is *where* you create your Kubernetes cluster.
 You can deploy a Soda Agent in any environment in which you can create Kubernetes clusters such as:

 * Amazon Elastic Kubernetes Service (EKS)
 * Microsoft Azure Kubernetes Service (AKS)
 <!--Google Kubernetes Engine (GKE) -->
-* Locally, using Minikube
+* Any Kubernetes cluster  version 1.21 or greater which uses standard Kubernetes
+* Locally, for testing purposes, using tools like Minikube, microk8s, kind or Docker Desktop with Kubernetes support.

 **Helm** is a package manager for Kubernetes which bundles YAML files together for storage in a public or private repository.
 This bundle of YAML files is referred to as a **Helm chart**.
 The Soda Agent is a Helm chart.
 Anyone with access to the Helm chart's repo can deploy the chart to make use of YAML files in it.
 Learn more about <a href="https://www.youtube.com/watch?v=-ykwb1d0DXU" target="_blank" >Helm concepts</a>.

-The Soda Agent Helm chart is stored on a public respository on <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.
+The Soda Agent Helm chart is stored on a <a href="https://helm.soda.io/soda-agent/" target="_blank">public repository</a> and published on <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.
 Anyone can use Helm to find and deploy the Soda Agent Helm chart in their Kubernetes cluster.